Mali army abandons northern town after rebel attack

 It was the latest defeat for the army after a lightning 48-hour advance by northern rebels seeking to capitalize in chaos in the West African country after last week’s coup.

-“Given the proximity of the camps to residential areas, our forces decided not to fight,” a statement by junta leader Captain Amadou Sanogo read out on state television said.
+“Given the proximity of the camps to residential areas, our forces decided not to fight,” a statement by junta leader Captain Amadou Sanago read out on state television said.

 One civilian source said rebels already occupied both main bases around the town while another source said just one of the two camps was now under rebel control.
 A Reuters reporter in Gao said there was no fighting in the town itself.